presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    myTests().main()

 5. For each word in list ``words``, find the number of characters in the string.
-If the number of characters in each string is greater than 3, add 1 to the variable "num_words" so that ``num_words`` should end up with the total number of words with more than 3 characters.
+If the number of characters in each string is greater than 3, add 1 to the variable ``num_words`` so that ``num_words`` should end up with the total number of words with more than 3 characters.

 .. activecode:: ee_ch11_05
    :tags:Selection/ConditionalExecutionBinarySelection.rst